cammiida/ProgramvareUtvikling/README.md

 # HOW TO RUN THE PAGE
 After installing all the django and node things you need as well as installing the projectoxford package from microsoft:

-## Open a power shell/git shell:
+##Requirements:
+1) Python 3
+2) Node
+3) Git

+##Branch (IMPORTANT!):
+Checkout dev branch to run locally.
+The master branch has settings specific for the web-edition.
+If running locally, run from the dev branch.

+## How to start the project:
+1) clone this repository
+2) Install django with pip install django (1.10)
-1) Go inside the django folder
+3) enter django folder
-2) activate the environment by writing;
+4) activate the environment by writing;

 **environment\Scripts\activate.ps1**

-3) Run the django server by writing:
+5) create database by writing

+**python manage.py migrate**

+6) start development server:

 **python.exe manage.py runserver**

 ## Open a new power shell/git-shell
-4) go into the node folder
+7) go into the node folder
+8) Install required packages (express, socket.io, cors, projectoxford:

+**npm install <package>**

-5) run the nodeserver by writing:
+9) run the nodeserver by writing:

 **node server.js**

-6) GO INTO YOUR LOCALHOST in your preferred web browser by typing:
+10) GO INTO YOUR LOCALHOST in your preferred web browser by typing:

 **localhost:8000**